Magnetic Composites and Applications

 Introducing magnetocaloric air conditioning

 Watch our youtube video to learn how magnetocaloric air conditioning works!
 In the BMWi-funded project SOMAK, we study how to best combine a magnetocaloric "booster" unit and a conventional DEC (= desiccative evaporative cooling) air conditioner.
-In conventional DEC-systems energy losses ususally occur during the adiabatic dehumidification of the sorption wheel.
+In conventional DEC-systems energy losses usually occur during the adiabatic dehumidification of the sorption wheel.
 A magnetocaloric "booster" unit will be implemented into the DEC-system in order to alleviate these losses by providing a certain heat level for the wheel regeneration on the hot side of the regenerator, whereas the cool side can be used to complementary increase the performance of the air condition device.
-Together with energy and electrical engineers from TU Dresden and industrial partners (Glen Dimplex, Innius GTD) we adress key questions regarding thermal and electrical dimensioning of the magnetocaloric booster unit and the development of novel production technologies for regenerator geometries.
+Together with energy and electrical engineers from TU Dresden and industrial partners (Glen Dimplex, Innius GTD) we address key questions regarding thermal and electrical dimensioning of the magnetocaloric booster unit and the development of novel production technologies for regenerator geometries.

 Hysteresis of MnFePSi Spherical Powder Ensembles Studied by Magneto-Optical Imaging